By Tyler Schneider

 Kansas City Mayor:

-Quinton Lucas (80.63%, 33,266 votes) won his second term for mayor over perennial contender Clay Chastain (19.37%, 7,993).
-Lucas, the 55th mayor at 38 years of age, had originally been elected to his first term in August of 2019, succeeding Sly James.
-Chastain, whom The Telegraph had profiled in our previous issue, had ran in the past as an alternative candidate with specific ideas on issues such as transportation and led the charge to preserve Union Station in the 1990s.
+Chastain, whom The Telegraph had profiled in our previous issue, ran for mayor in the past as an alternative candidate with unconventional on issues such as transportation.
+He notably led the charge to preserve Union Station in the 1990s.

 1st District At-Large:

-Incumbent Kevin O’Neill (71.7%, 29,106) weathered the efforts from “MAGA candidate” Ronda Smith (28.3%, 11,477) to retain his seat for another three years.
+Incumbent Kevin O’Neill (71.7%, 29,106) weathered a late charge from self-proclaimed “MAGA candidate” Ronda Smith (28.3%, 11,477) to retain his seat for another three years.

-O’Neill is the former editor of The Labor Beacon, an influential union publication which he had helmed since the early 1990s.
-Smith, the wife of a 26-year KCPD veteran, took a harder stance on supporting law enforcement, although O’Neill had also advocated for both supporting the KCPD as well as reducing crime through interventional community measures.
+Smith, the wife of a 26-year KCPD veteran, take’s a harder stance on supporting law enforcement, though O’Neill has supported funding the KCPD in addition to reducing crime through interventional community measures.

 2nd District At-Large:

-In the closest race of the night, separated by just 1,304 votes, Lindsay French (51.61%, 20,937) held off a hard charge from the youngest candidate in the fold and KC Tenants leader, Jenay Manley (48.39%, 19,633).
+In the closest race of the night, separated by just 1,304 votes, Lindsay French (51.61%, 20,937) held off a hard charge from the youngest candidate in the fold, KC Tenants leader Jenay Manley (48.39%, 19,633).

 3rd District At-Large:

-Melissa Patterson Hazley (60.53%, 24,105) put up impressive numbers to successfully oust the incumbent, Brandon R. Ellington (39.47%, 15,716).
+Melissa Patterson Hazley (60.53%, 24,105) put up impressive numbers to successfully oust incumbent Brandon R. Ellington (39.47%, 15,716).

-A first-term incumbent, now again a private citizen, Ellington is a former (term-limited) District 22 state representative who had at one point served as the Minority Whip.
+A first-term incumbent, now again a private citizen, Ellington is a former term-limited District 22 state representative who had at one point served as the Minority Whip.

 4th District At-Large:

-A lawyer with seven years of experience serving with the Jackson County Prosecutor’s Special Victims Unit, Crispin Rea (56.79%, 22,686) managed to hold off Justin M. Short (43.21, 17,261) for the 4th District At-Large seat.
+A lawyer with seven years of experience serving in the Jackson County Prosecutor’s Special Victims Unit, Crispin Rea (56.79%, 22,686) managed to hold off Justin M. Short (43.21%, 17,261) for the 4th District At-Large seat.

 At-Large 5th District:

-A familiar political name for South Kansas City, Darrell Curls (56%, 22,643) earned a ten-plus point win over BikeWalkKC Director Michael Kelley (44%, 17,808) following an exciting primary in which the pair had drawn a much closer 35.6% and 33.6%, respectively to Teresa Cass-Galvin’s 30.75%.
+A familiar political name for South Kansas City, Darrell Curls (56%, 22,643) earned a ten-plus point win over BikeWalkKC Director Michael Kelley (44%, 17,808).
+It was the conclusion of an exciting race in which the pair had finished with 35.6% and 33.6% in the primary to Teresa Cass-Galvin’s 30.75%.

 At-Large 6th District:

-Incumbent Andrea Bough (71.71%, 28,737) drew a similar split of votes as she had in the primary to end the campaign of former public school educator, Jill Sasse (28.29%, 11,336).
-Bough, a Brookside resident with a law degree from UMKC, has served on the city council since August of 2019,
+Incumbent Andrea Bough (71.71%, 28,737) drew a similar split as she had in the primary to stymy a challenge from former public school educator Jill Sasse (28.29%, 11,336).